 French III is designed for highly motivated students who want to be challenged with the curriculum, as there is an increasing emphasis on advanced grammar, speaking, writing, and reading.
-Students will be predominantly taught in the target language.
-It assumes that the students have completed a Level II course and are at a novice-low level of proficiency and is designed to encourage growth and the ability to learn independently.
+Students will be predominantly taught in French.
+It assumes that the students have completed a Level II course and are at a novice to low level of proficiency.
+French III is designed to encourage growth and the ability to learn independently.